JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 When spring cometh, the forests bloom ;
 But men and lower animals only bloom by thinking on God :
-In this way the mind 1s refreshed.
+In this way the mind is refreshed.
 By repeating God’s name day and night under the Guru’s instruction pride is removed and washed away.
 When the true Guru reciteth his verses and hymns,
 The world bloometh again by his love.